NextSDS Logo

 ๐Ÿ˜ท Respiratory Protection

-Required when dusts are generated.
-Recommendations on filtering respiratory protection are based on standards: DIN EN 143, DIN 14387 and other accompanying standards relating to the used respiratory protection system.
-Recommended Filter type: Filter type P3.
-The entrepreneur has to ensure that maintenance, cleaning and testing of respiratory protective devices are carried out according to the instructions of the producer.
+required when dusts are generated.
+Our recommendations on filtering respiratory protection are based on the following standards: DIN EN 143, DIN 14387 and other accompanying standards relating to the used respiratory protection system.
+Recommended Filter type: Filter type P3 The entrepeneur has to ensure that maintenance, cleaning and testing of respiratory protective devices are carried out according to the instructions of the producer.
 These measures have to be properly documented.

 ๐Ÿฆบ Skin/Body Protection